 |Post #||Horse||Morning Line||Final Odds||Finish|

 |18||Long Range Toddy||30-1||54-1||16|

 Improbable, Maximum Security, Tacitus, and Game Winner were the clear favorites when the race took off, but it was Country House with the win after a stunning turn of events.
-We’ll walk through what happened in a bit.
-For now, let’s take a look at the payouts for the top three finishers.
+Here were the payouts for the top three finishers.

 |Horse||Win payout||Place payout||Show payout|